Menu

 Lefkada Greece Travel Guide: Hidden Caribbean Paradise

-Lefkada offers Caribbean-quality beaches with authentic Greek charm, accessible by car via floating bridge.
-This hidden gem features world-class beaches like Porto Katsiki and genuine local culture away from typical tourist crowds.
+Lefkada offers Caribbean-quality beaches with authentic Greek charm, uniquely accessible by car via floating bridge from mainland Greece.
+This hidden gem features world-class beaches like Porto Katsiki without typical tourist crowds.

 What struck me most?
 The beaches rival anything I've seen in the Caribbean, but with that unmistakable Greek charm.
 Porto Katsiki and Egremni beaches have water so turquoise it looks artificial.
 I stayed for five days thinking it would be enough.
 I was wrong.